sschwarzer/ftputil/website/community.md

 *First off*, please do *not* send patches before discussing whether they're a good fit for ftputil.
-Send a mail to the [mailing list](./#mailing-list) first and describe what you'd like to add.
+Send a mail to the [mailing list](./#mailing-list) first and describe what you'd like to change or add.
 I don't want you to put in the effort to make a patch and then possibly not having it accepted.

 When contributing to ftputil, you have to be sure that you have the rights to contribute your changes so that they can be distributed under ftputil's
 [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).

-[Sourcehut](https://sourcehut.org) doesn't use "pull requests" which are common with Github or Gitlab.
+[Sourcehut](https://sourcehut.org), where the code of ftputil is hosted, doesn't use "pull requests", which are common with Github or Gitlab.
 Of course, there are still several ways to submit patches:

 - The [Sourcehut
   documentation](https://man.sr.ht/git.sr.ht/#sending-patches-upstream)